The following limitations apply when opening Java applications:

 The use of multi-byte characters in a multiline edit field object is not supported.

-For button objects whose label is determined by the name of the image file they display, the process of naming the test object when running in JDK 1.6 is different than the one used when running in JDK 1.5.
+For button objects whose label is determined by the name of the image file they display, the process of naming the test object when running in JDK 1.6 and later is different than the one used when running in JDK 1.5.
 This applies to both JavaButtons or buttons in a JavaToolbar.

 Therefore, if you have a test or business component containing button objects that were learned on JDK 1.5 and labeled according to their image file, when you run it on JDK 1.6, the test or business component may fail.